Guidance

 Trainees that wish to work in excess of one in three weekends by undertaking additional work, for example as a locum, are able to agree to do so but must not work at a frequency of greater than the maximum one in two weekend limit.

-3.6 Will there still be a requirement to maintain a residence close to place of work for the purposes of on call?
+3.5 Is there a requirement to maintain a residence close to place of work for the purposes of on call?

-The proposals do not change current operational on-call arrangements, which are for local determination.
+The 2016 terms and conditions of service do not change current operational on-call arrangements, which are for local determination.

-Annual leave under the new proposal will be stated in days, rather than weeks.
-In addition, statutory days will be incorporated into the annual leave allowance.
+Annual leave will be stated in days, rather than weeks.
+In addition, statutory days are incorporated into the annual leave allowance.
 This means that leave allowance on first appointment will be 27 days, increasing to 32 days after five years’ service.
 Annual leave for LTFT trainees will be pro-rata.
 Leave arrangements can be calculated in hours for non-standard working patterns.
-Existing arrangements for the definition of a ‘day’, giving notice for annual leave, time off in lieu for bank holiday working and payment for untaken leave remain unchanged.

 The 2016 TCS do not contain a process for changing rotas and there is no external sign off, so employers should use agreed local processes.
 We would always advise consulting with the doctors working on the rota to ensure that the new arrangements are robust and reflect what actually happens.

-The purposes of this rule are set out in the framework agreement.
+The purposes of this rule are set out in paragraph 18 of the 2019 framework agreement.
 Where a shift, such as a night shift [or 24hr non-resident on call (NROC]), results in work occurring across two separate days as part of one shift, the work on each day is counted independently toward the maximum consecutive limit.

 • 4.1 What safeguards does the contract offer to ensure that doctors are working in line with their work schedule?

-The system of exception reporting outlined in the 2016 contract will ensure that departures from planned working hours, working pattern or access to planned training opportunities are recorded.
+The system of exception reporting outlined in the 2016 contract ensures that departures from planned working hours, working pattern or access to planned training opportunities are recorded.
 Work schedule reviews should take place where this happens consistently and can be requested by the employer or the doctor.

-The role of the guardian of safe working hours is designed to reassure junior doctors and employers that rotas and working conditions are safe for doctors and patients.
-The guardian will oversee the work schedule review process and will seek to address concerns relating to hours worked and access to training opportunities.
-They will support safe care for patients through protection and prevention measures to stop doctors working excessive hours and will have the power to levy financial penalties where safe working hours are breached.
+The role of the guardian of safe working hours is designed to reassure doctors and dentists in training and employers that rotas and working conditions are safe for doctors and patients.
+The guardian oversees the work schedule review process and seeks to address concerns relating to hours worked and access to training opportunities.
+They support safe care for patients through protection and prevention measures to stop doctors working excessive hours and have the power to levy financial penalties where safe working hours are breached.

-Fines will be levied when working hours breach one or more of the following provisions:
+Fines are levied when working hours breach one or more of the following provisions:

 1. The 48-hour average weekly working limit.